quanghiep03198/BE-WMS/README.md

 ## Features

-- **Product Management**: Create, update, delete, and list products.
+- Product catalog and inventory tracking\*\*
-- **Inventory Management**: Track stock levels, update quantities, and monitor stock movements.
+- Inbound and outbound stock management
-- **Order Processing**: Manage incoming and outgoing orders, including validations.
-- **Warehouse Zones**: Manage different storage zones and sections within the warehouse.
-- **Redis Caching**: Improve API performance by caching frequently accessed data.
-- **Database Transactions**: Ensure data integrity using SQL Server and TypeORM.
-- **Authentication and Authorization**: Secure API endpoints using JWT authentication (optional).
+- Warehouse transfer operations
+- RFID-based item tracking
+- User and role management
+- Audit logs for warehouse activities
+- Multi-language support for warehouse operations
+- Reporting and analytics for inventory and warehouse performance
+- Notification system for critical warehouse events
+- Support for multiple warehouses and locations
+- Stocktaking and inventory adjustment workflows
+- Supplier and customer management
+- Order processing and fulfillment
+- Barcode and QR code integration for inventory handling
+- Customizable business rules for warehouse processes

 ## Technologies Stack